satzlich/swift-rohan/RohanHelp/markdown/getting-started.md

 ## Multi-Lingual Support

 - In math mode, use `\text{}` to insert text in the current language.
-- Right-to-left scripts like Arabic and Hebrew are to be supported in the future.
+- Right-to-left scripts (e.g., Arabic) are planned for future support.

 ## Exporting